 - The monitoring of corporate e-mail and internet use is allowed, but employees should be notified that they cannot expect privacy to use these work tools.

 MEXICO: To process personal data, data controllers must provide a privacy notice to employees prior to collecting and processing the personal data.
 In the case of data transfers, the privacy notice must contain the name of the transferee or the person to whom the information is transferred.
-All transfers of personal data to domestic or foreign third parties must be pre-approved by the data subject (i.e., the employee).
+All transfers of personal data to domestic or foreign third parties must be per-approved by the data subject (i.e., the employee).

 MOROCCO: In accordance with law No 09-08 on data protection, employees must be notified of data processing and their consent is required.
 Employees should be given the right to have access to and modify/amend their own personal data.
-Organisations must declare data processing to the National Control Commission for the Protection of Personal Data (Commission Nationale de protection des Données Personnelles).
+Organizations must declare data processing to the National Control Commission for the Protection of Personal Data (Commission Nationale de protection des Données Personnelles).

 US: Certain states restrict the use of employees’ social security numbers for any identifying purposes.
 Medical information must be maintained separately from personnel files and kept confidential.
 Otherwise, employers are entitled to monitor or search corporate e-mails and internet traffic accessed by employee’s computer systems – on the premise; employees do not have an expectation of privacy in the use of their employer’s computer systems or corporate e-mails (especially with a policy that says so).
 Jurisdictions vary as to an employer’s ability to search or monitor personal e-mail addresses and websites accessed from an employer’s computer or premises.